Shineaki/devblog/docs/blog/posts/rogue_part_1.md

 And I only play (and enjoy) online / multiplayer games, but implementing those are *god-damn hard*.

 Creating a good single-player game is hard enough for a solo (or small team) indie developer(s) ... you have to think about UI / UX, a good gameplay loop, a hook, a progression system, balance, a story, a coherent visual design, ... and the list goes on.
-Adding server-authoritive networking to the picture makes the whole thing 10x harder.
+Adding server-authoritative networking to the picture makes the whole thing 10x harder.

-Oookay, let's continue with the Rogue stuff!
+Okay, let's continue with the Rogue stuff!

 ## Part 3 - Generating maps